Orpius/SDK/docs/UserGuide/index.md

 #### Swtiching between your Spaces

 To switch to another Space, first sign out of your current Space.
-When you sign back in, you’ll return to the Organization View, where you can select a different Space to enter.
+When you sign back in, you'll return to the Organization View, where you can select a different Space to enter.

 ### Working with Large Language Models (LLM)